 Welcome Back! 🌟

-I hope you all had a wonderful Christmas break, filled with fun, rest, and special moments with family and friends!
+I hope you all had a wonderful Easter holiday, filled with fun, rest, and special moments with family and friends!

 This term, we have lots of exciting learning ahead.
 We’ll be activating our prior knowledge to build on what we already know and tackle new challenges with confidence.
 With engaging activities, hands-on learning, and plenty of opportunities to explore new ideas, it’s going to be a fantastic term!